 You will be responsible for labeling your assemblage with proper information for curation purposes.
 Once your preliminary identifications are complete, you will prepare analysis forms with detailed identification information.
-Once I have checked your identifications, you will be able to prepare permanent labels for your assemblage and transfer your assemblage to ziploc plastic bags for curation.
+Once I have checked your identifications, you will be able to prepare permanent labels for your assemblage and transfer your assemblage to ziploc plastic bags for curation (IF appropriate; some samples may be able to be labelled by NOT put in bags depending on the sample).
 Curation is a part of the final project and must be properly completed to receive a grade for the class.